luerhard/chapter_regression_and_artifical/main.md

 Once the final model configuration is decided, all data are used to train the final model.
 A drawback of this procedure, of course, is that we are not able to evaluate the model on all data and are still at risk of _overfitting_ and there is a trade-off to be made when deciding in how large the test set should be.
 Larger test sets usually mean higher confidence in the validation results but they come at the price of reduced available data for the training step.
-Fortunately, methods exist to ensure predictive power on all data --- one of which is called _K-Fold Cross-Validation_.
+Fortunately, methods exist to ensure predictive power on all data --- one of which is called _K-Fold cross-validation_.
 It describes an approach in which the data is split into $K$ equally sized parts where $K-1$ parts are used for training and the remaining part is used for validation.
 $K$ is often times $3$ or $5$ in these cases.
 This is repeated $K$ times until every part of the data has been the test set exactly once.
 Usually, the average over all $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one in order to validate.

-### Evaluation metrics
+Often times, and we do that in the following examples as well, these two procedures are combined.
+We therefore split our data and keep a random sample of $20\%$ of all rows as a test set separate from all other data.
+This data will only be used for model inspection and evaluation.

 $$
 Accuracy = \frac{TP + TN}{TP + FP + FN + TN}